 Talking Shop: Climate Change Reporting in a Post-Pandemic World.
 With the coronavirus dominating headlines, how can media organizations also do justice to the even bigger story of climate change?
 Co-hosted by Covering Climate Now and Reuters.
 Panelists included CCNow Executive Director Mark Hertsgaard of The Nation, Gabrielle Fonseca Johnson, senior editor Special Projects and The Wider Image at Reuters, and Jane Spencer, deputy editor of The Guardian US.
 Matthew Green, climate correspondent at Reuters, moderated.
 Summary and recording.

 Writing Through: The Power of Details in a Pandemic: Washington Post reporter Jessica Contrera and Indiana University professor Kelley Benham French discussed how to consistently collect and select compelling details that evoke emotion and help convey the impact of coronavirus on people's lives; learn to identify the moments that compel readers toward a story's purpose; and hear how to connect the reporting & writing process with our collective ability to understand what this pandemic means.
+Video and recap.

 Ecological Health, Public Health, and Security: Part of George Mason University's Institute for a Sustainable Earth pandemic webinar series.
 Mason's Tom Lovejoy, Senior Fellow of Biodiversity and Environmental Sciences, United Nations Foundation, moderated speakers from Mason's departments of Environmental Science and Policy, Global and Community Health, and the US National Intelligence Council.
 Watch the recording (available soon).